-In the Mirror Universe, the start of this relationship is revealed in He Stays a Stranger.
-Josh has fairly recently struck out with Leah Benson (although he has helped her to escape the Empress), and he is alone.
-When Daniels and Tom Grant are able to get the Flux Capacitor back, Josh ends up on Lafa II.
+In the Mirror Universe, the start of this relationship shows up in He Stays a Stranger.
+Josh has fairly recently struck out with Leah Benson (although he did help her to escape the Empress), and he is alone.
+When Daniels and Tom Grant get the Flux Capacitor back, Josh ends up on Lafa II.
 Telling her that he doesn’t know anyone, she tells him, “You know me.”
 When Branch Borodin, a millennium later, explains that time period’s events to a tour group at the Temporal Museum on Lafa II, he mentions that Josh became High Priestess Yimar’s consort.

-In the mirror, Josh is a security crewman, and often guards the Agony Booth.
+In the mirror, Josh Rosen is a security crewman, and often guards the Agony Booth.

 But he wants to get out.
-He also well aware – more so than most denizens of the Mirror Universe – that he needs to help others so that they will help him.
+He also well aware – more than most Mirror Universe denizens – that he needs to help others so that they will help him.

-His continued caring for what his mother would have thought of him marks him as one of the few righteous persons in the Mirror Universe, on a par with Doug Beckett.
+His continued caring for what his mother would have thought of him marks him as one of the few righteous persons in the Mirror Universe.
+This puts him on a par with Doug Beckett.

 “We’re members of the same tribe.
 There aren’t a lot of us left.
 My, heh, my mother sent me a last message last week, before she died.
 She said I should look out for anybody in the tribe.”

-This below decks character shows up a lot, and has been a bit of a utility infielder character, ending up in nearly every series but Hold Your Dominion and Mixing it Up.
+This below decks character shows up a lot.
+And he has been a bit of a utility infielder character, ending up in nearly every series but Hold Your Dominion and Mixing it Up.
 Not bad for the guy who, at the end of The Light, is neither the star (Ethan) nor the romantic lead (Andrew).